(Updated for 2019-2020)

 The Stanford GSB has used the same two essay questions for years now, and they capture very well what the GSB is looking for in its applicants.

-Despite Kirsten Ross’ recent arrival as Director of MBA Admissions and Financial Aid, GSB is still looking for students who are introspective and willing to show vulnerability.
+Since Kirsten Ross’ arrival as Director of MBA Admissions and Financial Aid in June 2017, GSB has reinforced its commitment to looking for students who are introspective and willing to show vulnerability.
 The GSB values students who will connect with each other ‘beyond the resume,’ have a vision for themselves as change agents and leaders, and believe that the GSB will enable them to realize that vision.
 Dig deep, and get ready for some soul searching!

 Essay A: What matters most to you, and why?
 (750 words recommended)